-Friederike Mayröcker was born in 1924 in Vienna.
-One of the leading figures of German literature, she is the recipient of numerous honors, including the Georg Büchner Prize.
+Friederike Mayröcker (1924–2021) was one of the leading figures of German literature and the recipient of numerous honors, including the Georg Büchner Prize.
 Among her books to have been translated into English are brütt, or The Sighing Gardens and Scardanelli.

 Alexander Booth is a writer and translator who, after many years in Rome, at present lives in Berlin.
 His work has appeared in numerous print and online journals and he is the recipient of a 2012 PEN/Heim Translation Fund Grant for his translations of the poetry of Lutz Seiler.

 In Mayröcker’s death-haunted late style, the poet’s power expresses itself in a rigorous program of documentation and transcription… to preserve in poetry what is being lost or has been lost in life.